-Shares of the Portfolios are currently sold to segregated asset accounts ("Separate Accounts") of insurance companies to serve as an investment medium for variable annuity contracts and variable life insurance policies ("Variable Contracts") and other funds that serve as underlying investment options for Variable Contracts (i.e., variable insurance funds).
-The Separate Accounts invest in shares of the Portfolios in accordance with allocation instructions received from owners of the Variable Contracts ("Variable Contracts").
+Shares of the Portfolios are currently sold to segregated asset accounts ("Separate Accounts") of insurance companies to serve as an investment medium for variable annuity contracts and variable life insurance policies ("Variable Contracts").
+The Separate Accounts invest in shares of the Portfolios in accordance with allocation instructions received from owners of the Variable Contracts ("Variable Contract Owners").

-Copies of Prospectuses and Annual or Semi-Annual Reports (when available) may be obtained free of charge at the address and telephone number listed below.
+Copies of Prospectuses and annual or semi-annual reports may be obtained free of charge at the address and telephone number listed below.